 - Taxable portion of disaster relief payments

-If you have a net operating loss deduction carried over from a previous year, you can deduct the amount from the other income entered on Line 21 of Form 1040.
-Efile.com will fill out the form correctly for you if you have a NOL deduction.
+If you have a net operating loss deduction carried over from a previous year, you can deduct the amount from the other income entered on Line 21 of Schedule 1.
+EFile.com will fill out the form correctly for you if you have a NOL deduction.

-Other income is reported on Line 21 of Form 1040.
-Though you will not qualify for the free efile.com Federal Edition (which covers tax returns that can be filed on Form 1040-EZ), our prices for preparing a Form 1040 are the lowest around (and the accuracy, ease-of-use, and peace-of-mind are worth it)!
+Other Income is reported on Line 21 of Schedule 1.
+Our price for preparing Form 1040 and any Schedules you need is the lowest around (and the accuracy, ease-of-use, and peace-of-mind are worth it)!